human-se/demo-pagy-f24/README.md

 This demonstration shows how to use the [Pagy](https://github.com/ddnexus/pagy#readme) gem to add pagination to the todos index page from the [Index Pages Demo](https://rails-demos-n-deets-2023.herokuapp.com/demos/index-pages).

+If you would like to follow along with the video, clone this repo and switch to the `version-before-demo` branch.
+The `main` (default) branch holds the solution.

 ## Video Demo (16 minutes)

 [![Screenshot of todos index page with pagination buttons at the bottom of the page](todos_index_with_pagination.png)](https://youtu.be/jRvoGUCMzhM?si=XGGdh_7N1JbPBrEn)